 These courses give priority to students in the major and are cross-listed with a graduate number.
 Students in the minor may take Technical Seminars as electives (meaning they can count towards the minor but not towards the workshop requirement).

 These courses are intended for students with substantive writing experience in a particular genre.
-As such, all students are strongly discouraged from taking an Advanced Workshop as their first course from the Program.
+Students are required to complete a fundamentals in creative writing course and a beginning workshop prior to enrolling in an advanced workshop.
 Advanced Workshops focus on class critiques of student writing with accompanying readings from exemplary literary texts.
 Priority is given to students in the major, minor, or the MAPH Creative Writing Option.
-All students may apply to take the course by submitting the creative writing application form.
 These courses are cross-listed with a graduate number.
-Specific submission requirements appear in the course descriptions.

 Thesis/Major Projects Workshops

 The Thesis/Major Projects Workshop is only offered during Winter Quarter and centers on workshops of Creative Writing major, minor, and MAPH Creative Writing Option student work.
-The Thesis/Major Projects Workshop is a required capstone course for all Creative Writing degree paths.
 Priority is given to students in the major, minor, or the MAPH Creative Writing Option.
 These courses are cross-listed with a graduate number.
-Specific application requirements appear in the course descriptions.